 You can also import guide files created by After Effects into Premiere Pro 13.1 and vice-versa.
 This workflow has a few limitations such as After Effects does not currently support all of the guides functionality that Premiere Pro allows, such as individual guide colors.

-For more information, see Import and export guides and rulers.
+For more information, see Import and export guides.

 When you open a project in After Effects that contains a missing font, if the font is available from Adobe Fonts as part of your Creative Cloud subscription, Creative Cloud automatically syncs the font.